Can-ZHOU/Spatial-Logic/README.md

 - For any issue/question about codes, please contact Can Zhou via <Can.Zhou@nottingham.edu.cn>

 ### Acknowledgments
-The development of the LD2 and LD3 reasoners are based on the LNF and LBPT reasoners described in an [IAAI-15 paper: Using Qualitative Spatial Logic for Validating Crowd-Sourced Geospatial Data] (https://ojs.aaai.org/index.php/AAAI/article/view/19052).
 We would like to thank Dr. Brian Logan and Dr. Hai H. Nguye for sharing their code of the LNF and LBPT reasoners and agreeing to publish the code under GPL.
+The development of the LD2 and LD3 reasoners are based on the LNF and LBPT reasoners described in an [IAAI-15 paper: Using Qualitative Spatial Logic for Validating Crowd-Sourced Geospatial Data](https://ojs.aaai.org/index.php/AAAI/article/view/19052).